christophstrasen/LQR/docs/project_logbook.md

 - **Grid-aware zone generator:** Zones now map shapes (continuous/flat/bell/circle) directly to grid IDs, dropping projection shims.
 Coverage thins fills by shuffling the full mask, creating gaps without shrinking the shape.
 - **Deterministic spatial/thin logic:** Coverage no longer slows emission rate or collapses inward; it selects a spread of cells across the mask.
 Random modes use a fixed seed, and rate shapes support constant/linear/bell aliases to keep schedules predictable.
 - **Time controls made sane:** Introduced `playbackSpeed` as the single pacing knob (ticksPerSecond fallback).
 Zone timelines use `t0/t1`, `rate`, and `rate_shape` over `PLAY_DURATION`; stamping `sourceTime` aligns joins and visual TTLs.
 Love runner gained a shared clock with a post-complete fade budget to keep visuals expiring after streams finish.
 - **Cleaner mapping defaults:** Zones own the ID ordering per shape; demos no longer carry mapping hints.
-Two-circle/two-zone demos lock the window (10×10), build time-based windows on `sourceTime`, and use unified payloads (no custom projection fields).
+Two-circle/two-zone demos lock the join window (10×10), build time-based join windows on `sourceTime`, and use unified payloads (no custom projection fields).
 - **Color refresh on repeats:** `CellLayer` refreshes and recomputes color on repeated adds, so rapid re-emits stay bright instead of dimming due to TTL decay.

 ### What we learned